Viglino/ol-ext/README.md

 Please use the [GitHub issue tracker](https://github.com/Viglino/ol-ext/issues) for all bugs and feature requests.
 Before creating a new issue, do a quick search to see if the problem has been reported already.

-## Licence
+## License

-ol-ext is licenced under the French Opensource **BSD** compatible CeCILL-B FREE SOFTWARE LICENSE.
+ol-ext is licensed under the French Opensource **BSD** compatible CeCILL-B FREE SOFTWARE LICENSE.
  (c) 2016-2017 - Jean-Marc Viglino

 Some resources (mapping services and API) used in this sofware may have a specific license.